PPL Momentum Music Fund; Guidance and FAQ’S

 - Van/car purchase

 - Support for a roster of artists – each application must focus on one artist

 - Projects requesting funding that would, is or could be covered by the deal the artist/band has with a label, publisher, management company or other relationships (e.g. touring costs).
 Please see further guidance and FAQs.

 - Building a studio

-The Momentum Music Fund has 4 deadlines a year.
+The PPL Momentum Music Fund has 4 deadlines a year.
 We aim to communicate results back to all applicants with a decision within 8 weeks of a deadline passing.
-All our funding decisions for Momentum are made by an expert group of panellists and you can find more info about our advisors and decision making process here.
+All our funding decisions for PPL Momentum are made by an expert group of panellists and you can find more info about our advisors and decision making process here.

-All applications must be submitted by 6pm on the day of the deadline.
+All PPL Momentum Music Fund applications must be submitted by 6pm on the day of the deadline.

 Many applications are made by artist managers on behalf of individual artists and bands.
 Artist managers make a significant contribution in terms of planning, managing and implementing planned Momentum projects.

 Since launching in 2013, PRS Foundation has found that in many cases artist managers are contributing financially to ensure a project goes ahead.
 We expect and plan for this trend to continue, particularly where established managers and large management companies are involved.